jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - why socrates never wrote anything down.
 - to test the longevity and truth, and nature, of any human belief system, just judge, how many pencils does it create and distribute.

+If we saw an ecosystem where water and calories were being hoarded, or withheld, or not used by its members, we wouldn't doubt the solution...

 ## Interludes